-Imminence is an immersive artwork which spans the full length of Bloomberg Arcade, submerging passers-by in shifting audio-visuals depicting the effects of human-led climate change from bee extinction to deforestation.
-Produced by Artichoke, Imminence is part of a series of public artworks commissioned by Bloomberg Philanthropies with the aim of inspiring climate action in cities around the world.
+Imminence was an immersive artwork which spanned the full length of Bloomberg Arcade, submerging passers-by in shifting audio-visuals depicting the effects of human-led climate change from bee extinction to deforestation.
+Produced by Artichoke, Imminence was part of a series of public artworks commissioned by Bloomberg Philanthropies with the aim of inspiring climate action in cities around the world.

 It’s a brand new audio visual ground projection that covers 50 metres of the Bloomberg Arcade at Bloomberg’s London headquarters.
 We wanted to create something that complimented the impressive architecture of the building and which was genuinely immersive.
 If you’re passing through the arcade, Imminence is unavoidable because